austonj/BenchRestClient/README.md

 parsed in date descending, while daily balance is accumulated in date ascending.
 This means reference to the first parsed record will need to be kept until the last transaction was parsed.
 This would of defeated the justification for a cache.
-The code attempt can be seen on the _"supportThreads"_ branch. *An option which would of made the cache idea possible would be to:*
+The code attempt can be seen on the _supportThreads_ branch. *An option which would of made the cache idea possible would be to:*
 *1. Scan how may JSON response pages there are.*
 *2. Parse the response in reverse: From the bottom of the last response page, to the